Debt Payoff Calculator

 Use this for credit cards, lines of credit, personal loans, auto loans, or any debt with a balance, interest rate, and fixed monthly payment.

-What Is a Debt Payoff Calculator?
+Open AI Financial Dashboard βWhat Is a Debt Payoff Calculator?

-A debt payoff calculator estimates how long it may take to become debt-free using your balance, interest rate, monthly payment, and extra payment strategy.
+A debt payoff calculator estimates how long it may take to become debt-free using your current balance, interest rate, monthly payment, and extra payment strategy.

 How Debt Payoff Works

-• Interest rate: the cost of carrying the debt.
+The annual cost of carrying the balance.

 Debt Avalanche vs Debt Snowball